amorychambers/ci-ms4-django/README.md

 26. Create a new folder in your S3 bucket called 'media'.
 In this folder, upload all of the files from the media folder; remember to click permissions and add public read access before uploading

-27. Configure the email settings EMAIL_HOST_USER, EMAIL_HOST_PASS and DEFAULT_FROM_EMAIL in the config vars to use an email account you can access.
-EMAIL_HOST_PASS should be an app password
+27. Configure the email settings EMAIL_HOST_USER, EMAIL_HOST_PASSWORD and DEFAULT_FROM_EMAIL in the config vars to use an email account you can access.
+EMAIL_HOST_PASSWORD should be an app password
 ![Config vars](docs/deployment/deploy-27.png)

 The site is now deployed and functional.